-The statute of limitations puts a cap on the amount of time a creditor has to sue you for your unpaid debt.
-But it could be complicated to find out if you’re responsible for paying your old debt because different statute of limitation rules apply depending on the type of debt, the state you live in, and the contract you signed.
-These facts could help you defend yourself if someone tries to bring your zombie debt back from the dead.
+The statute of limitations puts a cap on the amount of time a debt collector has to sue you for your unpaid debt.
+But it can be hard to know if the statute of limitations on your old debt is truly expired, because different rules apply depending on the type of debt, the state you live in, and the contract you signed.
+The following tips could help you defend yourself if someone tries to bring your zombie debt back from the dead.

 Determining if your old debt is expired under the statute of limitations can be tricky for the following reasons:

-- The time that a creditor has to collect a debt also varies from state to state, generally ranging from 2 to 10 years.
+- The time that a creditor has to collect a debt varies from state to state, generally ranging from 2 to 10 years.

-- The contract you sign with a creditor could include statute of limitations rules from an entirely different state than you or your creditor (This may appear in a “Choice of Laws” clause on your contract).
+- The contract you sign with a creditor could include statute of limitations rules from an entirely different state than you or your creditor (this may appear in a “Choice of Laws” clause on your contract).

 Wouldn’t it be great if old debts just died, once and for all?
 Unfortunately, they often don’t.
 Just because the statute of limitations is expired on your debt doesn’t mean that your debt is forgiven or considered to be paid off.
 Even if you don’t realize you have an expired debt, it could still have an impact on your credit profile.